 The National Alliance is proud to welcome the following distinguished inductees into the National Charter Schools Hall of Fame, which was established to recognize individuals and organizations for pioneering the development and growth of charter schools, implementing innovative ideas, and inspiring others in the movement.

-Honorees for 2018 will be officially inducted into the Hall of Fame at the 2018 National Charter School Conference in Austin, Texas.
 The four 2018 honorees will join 35 esteemed inductees since the Hall of Fame’s inception in 2007.

 Camino Nuevo Charter Academy

 Camino Nuevo Charter Academy (Camino Nuevo) schools stand out for providing a full range of student and family support services and delivering an education tailored to the specific needs and demands of the neighborhoods they serve.
 Students have access to college-preparatory classes and afterschool programs including art, music, and dance.
 Families also have the option to enroll their children in a bilingual program.
 In 2015, Camino Nuevo earned the Bright Spot Award from the White House Initiative on Educational Excellence for Hispanics for closing achievement gaps between English learners and native English speakers.
 Camino Nuevo schools have also been recognized with the Title 1 Academic Achievement award, the California Association of Bilingual Education Seal of Excellence, and the California Distinguished Schools award.

 Dr. Ana F. Ponce is the chief executive officer of Camino Nuevo Charter Academy, a network of six charter schools and an early education center serving more than 3,600 students in central Los Angeles.
 Under her leadership, Camino Nuevo schools have won state and national awards for improving outcomes for low-income students and English learners.
 Her accomplishments prompted Forbes Magazine in 2011 to name her one of the top seven most powerful educators in the world.